amingilani/mining-scripts/README.md

 Lazy Zcash Cloud Mining
 -----------------

-**HN?
+**Followed a link?
 Consider upvoting or leaving feedback.** Even "nice job" means a lot!

 This is my really lazy Zcash mining script.
 It's meant to get you from nought to mining and aggregated log monitoring without ever having to log into an instance.